qgindi/LibreAutomate/Other/DocFX/_doc/editor/Compared with QM.md

 ### Some important features missing
 - Dialog editor.
 Instead use class **wpfBuilder**.
-- Debugger.
-To debug a script in step mode need Visual Studio or VS Code.

 ### Some features LibreAutomate will never have
 - Encrypt scripts.